siddigss/Games-Hacks/MegaMan_Cheat/README.md

 A simple memory writing hack for MegaMan x4 English version.

-Instructions are showed on the terminal once you open it.
+Instructions are shown on the terminal once you open it.